LScD (Leicester Scientific Dictionary)

 Step 1.Downloading the LSC Online: Use of the LSC is subject to acceptance of request of the link by email.
-To access the LSC for research purposes, please email to firstname.lastname@example.org.
-The data is extracted from Web of Science .
-You may not copy or distribute this data in whole or in part without the written consent of Clarivate Analytics.
+To access the LSC for research purposes, please email to email@example.com.
+The data are extracted from Web of Science .
+You may not copy or distribute these data in whole or in part without the written consent of Clarivate Analytics.

-Step 2.Importing the Corpus to R: The full code for processing the corpus including reading the LSC to R can be found in the GitHub .
+Step 2.Importing the Corpus to R: The full R code for processing the corpus can be found in the GitHub .

 All following steps can be applied for arbitrary list of texts from any source with changes of parameter.
-We note that the structure of the corpus such as file format and names (also the position) of fields should be taken into account to apply our code.
-The organisation of CSV files of LSC is described in data description file for LSC .
+The structure of the corpus such as file format and names (also the position) of fields should be taken into account to apply our code.
+The organisation of CSV files of LSC is described in README file for LSC .

-Step 3.Extracting Abstracts and Saving Metadata: Metadata that includes all fields in a document excluding abstracts and the field of abstracts are separated.
-Metadata is then saved as MetaData.R to the output directory.
+Step 3.Extracting Abstracts and Saving Metadata: Metadata that include all fields in a document excluding abstracts and the field of abstracts are separated.
+Metadata are then saved as MetaData.R.
 Fields of metadata are: List_of_Authors, Title, Categories, Research_Areas, Total_Times_Cited and Times_cited_in_Core_Collection.

 Step 4.Text Pre-processing Steps on the Collection of Abstracts: In this section, we presented our approaches to pre-process abstracts of the LSC.